KacieAhmed/Alchemy-TakeHome/README.md

 ## The London Upgrade (EIP-1559)

 Before the London upgrade on August 5th, 2021, gas fees were calculated with the formula **gas fees = gas spent * gas price**.

+**Gas spent** is the total amount of gas required for a transaction, and **gas price** is the totoal amount of ether you are willing to pay per gas unit of execution.

 * How transaction fees are calculated